cyberblast/WebServer/readme.md

   Just like GET but with added payload...
 * Define access routes
   Allows to map request urls to local paths, for static files and function calls alike.
-* Simplest blob cache
+* Simple blob cache
-  Keep once loaded files in memory.
+  Keep once loaded files in memory
+* Set static response headers
+  To include with every response

 ## Installation